 WFLG works with same-sex couples and other clients within the LGBTQIA+ community on legal matters relating specifically to family law, including divorce, adoptions, agreements, parentage, surrogacy, alimony, child support, and child custody.

-LGBT Marriage in North Carolina
+Same Sex Marriage in North Carolina

-LGBT Adoption & Parentage in North Carolina
+LGBTQIA+ Adoption & Parentage in North Carolina

 Our practice also assists families who wish to build their family through assisted reproductive technology.
 The legal issues that surround surrogacy can be complicated and require detailed agreements to ensure that all parties are protected.
-This is true for both traditional and non-traditional families.

-LGBT Child Custody in North Carolina
+LGBTQIA+ Child Custody in North Carolina

 While it is never easy to face child custody dilemmas, it is a reality that some relationships come to an end, and agreements must be reached pertaining to custody of children.
-As with many family law issues, the child custody laws in North Carolina for same-sex parents currently differ somewhat from those for heterosexual parents, particularly when only one parent is legally recognized as the parent of the child(ren).
+As with many family law issues, the child custody laws in North Carolina for same-sex parents currently differ somewhat from those for different sex parents, particularly when only one parent is legally recognized as the parent of the child(ren).

 Our family law attorneys have in-depth knowledge of North Carolina child custody laws, as well as experience in bringing resolution to these important issues.
-Parenting agreements created during the relationship are especially important for non-traditional families, as they lay out the couple’s intent to be a two-parent family with permanent parent-child relationships.
+Parenting agreements created during the relationship are especially important for same-sex families, as they lay out the couple’s intent to be a two-parent family with permanent parent-child relationships.
 Judges often rely on these documents to guide decisions in custody matters that may later arise.